Stream Catalog REST API for Confluent Cloud¶

 "entityName": "lsrc-g2p81:.:100003"

-schema on the Cloud Console to verify that favorites
+Navigate to the stocks_buy-value schema on the Cloud Console to verify that favorites is associated with the version you tagged.

-Get a schema given a subject version¶
+Get schemas with a given a subject name prefix

-curl --silent -u <API-KEY>:<API-SECRET> \
+curl --silent -u $APIKEY:$APISECRET \

 --request GET \

---url 'https://<SCHEMA-REGISTRY-URL>/catalog/v1/search/attribute?type=sr_schema&attrName=name&attrValuePrefix=stocks' | jq .
+--url '<SCHEMA-REGISTRY-URL>/catalog/v1/search/attribute?type=sr_schema&attrName=name&attrValuePrefix=stocks' | jq .

 Your output should resemble: